0xflux/Wyrm/Readme.md

 ## TLDR for using the C2

+If you are planning on running this on localhost only, please check [this guide](https://fluxsec.red/wyrm-c2-localhost-self-signed-certificate-windows) I made for instructions on configuring TLS over localhost.
+If you are running this publicly, create a certificate as normal.
+Ensure you update `/nginx/nginx.conf` with the correct
+DNS names for prod...

 Before using the C2, you **SHOULD** change the default admin token and database creds found in the `.env` for security purposes.

 Via docker, simply run: `docker compose up -d --build`.
 The C2 exposes itself on port 8080, which you will likely want to reverse proxy in prod.
 You